harripd/burstH2MM/docs/source/ControlPlot.rst

 Plotting state and stream specific plotting in one array
 --------------------------------------------------------

-Now, sometimes you need even more control, because the two keyworkd argument arrays clash.
+Now, sometimes you need even more control, because the two keyword argument arrays clash.
-For this there is the `kwarg_arr` keyword argument.
+For this there is the ``kwarg_arr`` keyword argument.
-In `kwarg_arr`, you provide an array of dictionaries that will be the keyword arguments for `scatter() <plt_scatter>`_, the outer dimention indicates which state, the inner, the stream.
+In ``kwarg_arr``, you provide an array of dictionaries that will be the keyword arguments for plt.scatter()_ , the outer dimension indicates which state, and the inner dimension indicates which the stream.

 .. note::

-    `kwarg_arr` is mean to take the place of the combination of `state_kwargs` and `stream_kwargs` As such, if `kwarg_arr` and `state_kwargs` cannot be specified at the same time.
+    `kwarg_arr` is meant to take the place of the combination of `state_kwargs` and `stream_kwargs`.
+    As such, `kwarg_arr` and `state_kwargs` cannot be specified at the same time.
     If `stream_kwargs` is specified at the same time as `kwarg_arr`, then burstH2MM will make a check.
-    If `kwarg_arr` is formated like `state_kwargs`, then it will be treated like `state_kwargs`.
+    If `kwarg_arr` is formatted like `state_kwargs`, then it will be treated like `state_kwargs`.
-    On the other hand, if it is formated as demosntrated below, `stream_kwargs` will be ignored, and a warning will be presented.
+    On the other hand, if it is formatted as demonstrated below, `stream_kwargs` will be ignored, and a warning will be presented.

 ::

     fig, ax = plt.subplots(figsize=(6, 4))
     kwarr = [[{'color':'g', 'label':'State 0, DexDem'},
-              {'color':'darkgreen', 'label':'State 0, DexDem'}],
+              {'color':'darkgreen', 'label':'State 0, DexAem'}],
              [{'color':'r', 'label':'State 1, DexDem'},
               {'color':'darkred', 'label':'State1, DexAem'}],
              [{'color':'b', 'label':'State 2, DexDem'},